AVEVA/sample-adh-graphql_connector-powerbi/README.md

-# AVEVA Data Hub Sample Graph QL Power BI Connector
+# CONNECT data services Sample Graph QL Power BI Connector

 **Version:** 1.0.0

-The Sample AVEVA Data Hub Graph QL Connector for Power BI Desktop is used to get event data from the ADH API into Power BI Desktop.
+The Sample CONNECT data services Graph QL Connector for Power BI Desktop is used to get event data from the Cds API into Power BI Desktop.
 The connector uses the OAuth Authorization Code with PKCE flow to connect to the API and get an access token.

 ## Power BI Deployment Requirement

 1. [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)
-1. Optionally register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your AVEVA Data Hub tenant and create a client secret to use in Power BI. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
+1. Optionally register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your CONNECT data services tenant and create a client secret to use in Power BI. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
   - __NOTE__: This sample only requires read access to resources (Streams, Assets, etc.) to run successfully
   - It is strongly advised to not elevate the permissions of a client beyond what is necessary.